Frequently Asked Questions

 Humans are tool builders and we use technology to solve problems.
 Computers are just very powerful tools.
 Understanding how to talk to them and control them is a very valuable skill to have.
 Programming allows you to become a creator of technology, not just a consumer of it.
 We believe the 21st century will be defined by the technologies we create.
 Not being able to program will be like not being able to read or write.

 What kind of students are you looking for?

 You are committed and hardworking.
 You enjoy being challenged and are comfortable with failure.
 You work well with others and enjoy interacting with people.
 You are ambitious and are not satisfied with the status quo.
 You are creative and resourceful.
 You are a good, compassionate person who loves helping others.
 You want to make the world a better place.
 You love solving problems.
 You love building things.

 Our instructors make a living as web development professionals.
 They use the skills we teach in our classrooms on a daily basis in their own jobs and businesses.
-All of our instructors have computer science degrees or have attended similar programs in the US.
+All of our instructors have computer science degrees or experience as web developers.
 They have launched applications, built successful businesses, given speeches around the world and they are all very involved in the web development community.
 They’re also very passionate about teaching and empowering others with the skills that have made them so successful in their respective careers.

 It’s definitely not easy.
 Unfortunately, computers, as powerful as they are, are actually kind of dumb so learning to communicate with them takes time and practice.
 Learning to code is no different than learning any language, except this one allows you to talk to computers.
 But there’s hope because anyone is capable of doing it with the right guidance.
 You’ll definitely struggle at first, but we’re here to help.